calliehart/unit-4-game/README.md

 * Use the Attack Button until someone wins
 * If user wins, the oponent moves to the 'Defeated' area and the user will need to select the next oponent
 * This continues for 3 rounds or until the user loses

+## Problem:
+Create a game that challenges the user to figure out what order of defeating opponent characters is necessary to win the game.

+## Solution:

 ### Image Credits